tokenjournal/site/content/index.md

 ### Selectivity
 - `name` is selective.

-Submissions to `name` must satisfy at least one of these criteria to be deemed acceptable
+Submissions to `name` must satisfy at least one of these criteria to be deemed acceptable:

 - New, original ideas are proposed.
 - New, original techiques or approaches are developed, both theoretically or practically.